Centre for Central Banking Studies

 • thematic and traditional areas of central banking – where we believe we can help build skills through the sharing of our experience.

-2. Our programme of technical co-operation and training with specific central banks in emerging Africa and Asia.
+2. Our programme of technical co-operation and training with certain central banks in emerging Africa and Asia.
 This programme has been developed through our partnership with the Foreign, Commonwealth and Development Office.

 3. Conducting our own analytical work and research to push the knowledge frontier and showcasing that internationally.

-4. We also support the Bank’s wider internal and external skill-building activities, most notably, the post-graduate qualifications in global central banking and financial regulation developed with Warwick Business School.
+4. Supporting the Bank’s wider internal and external skill-building activities, most notably, the post-graduate qualifications in global central banking and financial regulation developed with Warwick Business School.

 Our approach to international seminars and workshops

 Our international seminars and workshops are for central bankers and financial regulators only and are directed at experienced professionals.
 This approach allows us to promote open and frank debate among our community.
-Most are open to central bankers and regulators from all over the world.
+Most are open to central bankers and financial regulators from all over the world.
 Some, however, are by invitation only.
-Our research and analytics focused conferences are also open to the academic community.
+Our research and analytics-focused conferences are also open to the academic community.

 We promote diversity in all its forms.
 We offer an inclusive environment and actively encourage the sharing of experience.
-We are keen to learn from the rest of the world and challenge our own thinking, particularly in our policy seminars.
+Our events are much more enriched when we hear from others.
+We welcome challenge to our own thinking, particularly in our policy seminars.

 All our international seminars and workshops are free of charge.

-Most of our seminars continue to be offered on a virtual-only basis.
+Most of our seminars are offered on a virtual-only basis.
 This reflects financial and carbon considerations.
 It also allows for greater participation from colleagues across our central banking and regulatory community.
-We recognise, however, that some activities benefit from in person presence, in order to establish networks and contacts, particularly for high-level and research events.
-So as indicated in the programme, we will be running some of these physically in London.
+We recognise, however, that some activities benefit from in-person presence.
+This is where the community can benefit from establishing networks and contacts.
+So as indicated in the programme, our high-level ‘heads of…’ events and research conferences are held physically in London.
+If your institution would like an invitation to an in-person high level event, please let us know.

 Date